Violet Dias Lannoy: Literary work

 Pears from the Willow Tree was called a school novel; its main character, Seb, teaches at a progressive but elitist school and hopes to teach and reach the children from "The Dump", but is unsuccessful, and discovers he is not just idealist but also ambitious.
 His ambition to become headmaster is thwarted.
 Charlotte Bruner praised the writer's fine sense of irony, and said it was a novel whose message applies outside India as well.

+Certainly, the novelist's own worldliness is evident in the connections she makes between her travels and personal experience; as scholar R. Benedito Ferrão writes by drawing from Richard Lannoy's biographical introduction to his spouse's novel: "Dias Lannoy was also vocal about the Israeli occupation of Palestine, no doubt seeing in it the predicament of her own Goan compatriots.
+As Richard Lannoy ... describes it, the novelist considered Palestinians ‘her Eastern brethren.’”

 Literary critic Peter Nazareth selected "Roses in the Grass" for a special issue of Callaloo on Goan literature (and later for an anthology of Goan literature); it concerns Wwamba, an old man who does the gardening for a white school in Kenya, among the Kikuyu people.
 Nazareth called it a "carefully textured" story, in which the gardener teaches both the students and the first black school teacher, in a disguised fashion, how to overcome the alienation of life in a white, colonial school.

 The short story "The Story of Jesus--according to Mokuba, the beloved tribesman" covers the exam of a young African student at a missionary school in Kenya; he is asked to retell the story of Jesus in his own words, and does so by adapting that biography into his own culture, with Jomo Kenyatta once or twice standing in for Jesus.
 According to Margaret Robers, Lannoy's voice "continue[s] its opposition to the inappropriate imposition of Christian mythology on East African youth".